dogmax/ToxicTagger/README.md

 This addon/macro is good for getting the tag on the right mobs with very little cognitive effort on your part.

-I tried to make it as faceroll as possible which means that the best way to use this macro is to bind it on the scroll wheel while jumping around in the area.
+I tried to make it as faceroll as possible which means that the most optimal way to use this macro is to bind it on the scroll wheel and spam it while jumping around in the area.

 You don't have to worry about accidentally wasting your cooldowns on mobs you dont want to attack e.g.:
 Mobs that are tagged by other players, wrong mobs or getting stuck targetting dead mobs.